We are open.

 When visiting, please make use of our hand washing and sanitising stations.
 Please be considerate of others when visiting, and remain socially distant from those who are not in your group.
 PLEASE DO NOT VISIT IF YOU ARE SHOWING ANY SYMPTOMS OF COVID-19.
 You can find out more about the virus on the official Government website.

 How much does it cost to visit Kelburn?

 Entry to the grounds is free – this includes the glen and gardens.

-The Secret Forest is usually charged at £3 per person – this charge helps us maintain the curious woodland maze.
+The Secret Forest is charged at £3 per person – this charge helps us maintain the curious woodland maze.
 Find out more about the Secret Forest.
 The Saloon and Adventure play areas are free.